This site is about the sports doings -- mainly football -- of the high schools in Venango County, Pa. Contact:

 The Cleaves family lived near the library in Oil City.
 Jack Cleaves spent most of his adult life in the Bradford/Smethport area.

-But after he died in the 1960s, Cleaves was buried in Oil City -- at the Grove Hill Cemetery near Heath's Market.
+But after he died in the 1960s, Cleaves was buried in Oil City -- at the Grove Hill Cemetery near the former Heath's Market.

 Jack Cleaves is pictured on the far right here.